awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_4/setup-cloudfront/_index.en.md

 We are going to configure CloudFront with origin failover in the below steps using our **active-primary-uibucket-xxx** S3 static website as our primary origin and our **passive-secondary-uibucket-xxxx** S3 static website as our failover origin.

 {{% notice note %}}
 You will need the Amazon CloudFormation output parameter values from the `Primary-Active` and `Passive-Secondary` stacks to complete this section.
+For help, refer to the [CloudFormation Outputs](../prerequisites/cfn-outputs/) section of the workshop.
 {{% /notice %}}

 ## Create the Amazon CloudFront Distribution